big-data-processor/bd-processor/README.md

 It is strongly recommended to configure the file for your own preferences.
 Please see [here](https://big-data-processor.github.io/bdp-document/installation.html#configure-the-mongo-database-connection) for detailed information.

 ### 4. Start the server
-Go to the folder (the bd-processor folder) which contains the `bd-processor.js` file.
+Go to the folder (the bd-processor folder) which contains the `bd-processor.jsc` file.
 ```
-npm start # or node bd-processor.js
+npm start
 ```

 ### 5. Register the first account as the system root.